timsuchanek/prisma2-example/docs/photon/use-only-photon.md

 # Using only Photon (without Lift)

 You can use Photon as an ORM in your application without using Lift for database migrations.
-This is useful for _existing applications_ when there already is a working migration system or when you don't have rights to perform database migrations yourself.
+This is useful for _existing applications_ when there already is a working migration system or when you don't have the rights inside your organization to perform database migrations yourself.

 When using Photon without Lift, you obtain your datamodel by _introspecting_ your database schema and generating the Prisam datamodel from it.
 The generated datamodel then serves as foundation for Photon's generated CRUD API.
 Whenever a schema migration is performed on the database afterwards, you need to re-introspect your database (which updates your datamodel) and re-generate your Photon API.